Join us: If you are interested in working with us or volunteering in Greenfield's schools, please send us a note.

 Greening Greenfield’s purpose is to work with 5th grade teachers to support them in expanding their teaching of the water cycle.
 (See below for standards.)

 They are lofty goals, and we have not been disappointed!
 They included that Greenfield students in grade 5 would understand the importance (sacredness) of water, and become champions and stewards of clean water and our rivers, marshes, lakes and oceans throughout their lives.
-We had hoped that learning would include experiential science, art, and community service in and out of the classroom.
-Through this process students would learn about ecosystems, watersheds, the concept of “sustainability,” and how we can all make a difference through stewardship of water and our world.
+The children have learned through experiential science, art, and community service in and out of the classroom about ecosystems, watersheds, the concept of “sustainability,” and how we can all make a difference through stewardship of water and our world.

 To see Greenfield Middle School students talking about their green initiatives: Composting and Trout in the classroom project, click here.